PaperStoryTTRPG/homebrew/species/big_meaty_book_of_races.md

 > {: .float-right-desktop }
 > From *Super Mario 64*{: .italic }
 >
 > Gentle giants of the seas and rivers, dorries often drift along, taking in the world as they go.
-They’re a little awkward on land, but otherwise make for lovely company.
+They're a little awkward on land, but otherwise make for lovely company.
 >
 > ***+2 Heart**{: .heart-color }*{: .text-gamma .header-font }
 > *1 Power, 0 Defense*{: .text-gamma .header-font }